Becoming a Medical Assistant in Delaware: Explore the Best Options for Your Future

 Do medical assistants make more than CNAs?

-Medical assistants do typically make more than Certified Nursing Assistants (CNAs), although their salaries are comparable.
-The average salary for a medical assistant in Delaware is $18.87 per hour, and CNAs make anywhere from $10 to $29 per hour.
+Yes, medical assistants typically make more than Certified Nursing Assistants (CNAs), although their salaries are comparable.
+The average salary for a medical assistant in Delaware is $20 per hour, and CNAs make anywhere from $10 to $29 per hour.

 Certifications and Continuing Education in Delaware

-Although certification is not required to become a medical assistant in Delaware, it can help you secure a job at a high-quality facility.
-The certification process includes completing an accredited program, participating in an externship, and passing a medical assistant certification exam.
+Although certification isn’t required to become a medical assistant in Delaware, it can help you secure a job at a high-quality facility.
+The certification process includes:

 Salary and Career Outlook for Medical Assistants in Delaware